David McDaid: Waterford

 On 17 February 2017 McDaid signed for League of Ireland club Waterford.
 He made his debut coming off the bench away to Athlone Town on 24 February where Waterford were defeated 1–0.
 McDaid scored his first goals for the club the following week on 3 March against Cabinteely scoring his sides first and third goals in a 3–0 victory.
 McDaid played a key part as Waterford won promotion back to the Premier League as league champions.
 After Waterford beat Wexford 3-0 and Cobh Ramblers were defeated 3-0 by Cabinteely Waterford were officially crowned league champions and promoted back to the League of Ireland Premier Division.
 McDaid was named in the PFAI First Division team of the year and was nominated for the PFAI First Division Player of the Year award.
 McDaid left Waterford due to family reasons after establishing himself as a fan favourite.

 Larne

 McDaid signed for Larne after leaving Waterford in November 2017 despite interest from Linfield, Glenavon, Sligo Rovers and Finn Harps.

 Ballymena United

 On 14 June 2022, it was announced that McDaid had signed a three-year contract to join Ballymena United.

 Return to Coleraine

 On 24 June 2023, it was announced that McDaid had signed a three-year contract with Coleraine.

 Glenavon

 On 25 June 2024, Glenavon announced that they had signed McDaid from Coleraine for an undisclosed fee.
 His first goal for the club came against his former side in a 2-0 win at Coleraine Showgrounds on 25 August 2024.

+McDaid scored a penalty in a 3-1 win against Ballymena United on 29 November 2025, in what would turn out to be his last game for the club.
+Shortly after the conclusion of the match, it was announced that McDaid would be departing Glenavon to take up a role as player/assistant manager of NIFL Premier Intermediate League side Portstewart.

+Coaching career

+Portstewart

+On 29 November 2025, it was announced that McDaid would join NIFL Premier Intermediate League side Portstewart as assistant to newly-appointed manager, John Gregg.
+From 1 January 2026, he will also register for the club as a player.